GeoscienceAustralia/ptha/ptha_access/UPDATES.md

 number of situations the ptha_access codes read from this file directly to get coordinate variables.
 Previously we would read from other netcdf files, which also contain other variables - but this can be slow.

+# Updates worth considering in future

+* Advice on tsunami dissipation models, and integration of something like this into the peak-stage exceedance-rate products.

+* We missed one of the DART buoys for the 2013 Santa Cruz event -- add it in.

+* Consider there were strike-slip components in some historical events (e.g. Sumatra 2004, and recent literature suggests also perhaps Chile 1960).
+One could either add this in to the model, or re-interpret the data to focus on the thrust component.

+* Consider making the Mw-frequency model have a stronger relation with "the capacity of a source-zone to host an earthquake".
+Currently we have hard-threshold geometric limits on earthquake size, which are not particularly restrictive because we don't want to rule out large compact ruptures.
+However the threshold is actually uncertain.
+Perhaps this information should have greater influence on the Mw-frequency model, say via the Mw-max priors (e.g. some tapering rather than a hard-threshold)?